-All UKAHFT rules will remain the same for Competitors in the Sticks class with the following exceptions described in this section
+All UKAHFT rules will remain the same for Competitors in the Sticks class with the following exceptions described in this section.

 Competitors shoot ALL targets utilising shooting sticks.
-This includes all positional shots.
+This includes all positional and prone only shots.
 Targets will be shot from the standing position using shooting sticks.
 No other position may be adopted eg. Kneeling or sitting.